khajjafar/Snake-Game/README.md

 ## Run the Game
-To run the game, run the main.py file
+To run the game, download all files and run the main.py file.